 Products, Services, and Data

 COMPASS has collected and evaluated regional data to track performance toward Communities in Motion (CIM) goals since completing the first regional long-range transportation plan for Ada and Canyon Counties in 2006.
-Over the years, the process has matured from simple static reporting of data, to the development of the COMPASS Performance Dashboard which allows more customized interaction with the data, to a current project to develop a framework to facilitate a more robust use of performance measures to guide decision-making.
+Over the years, the process has matured from simple static reporting of data, to the development of the COMPASS Performance Dashboard which allows more customized interaction with the data, to a data-driven framework that allows for comparison of benefits of projects across a range of measures to assist in decision making.

 COMPASS Performance Dashboard